AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-edge/README.md

 this is a command
 ```

-In other code listings, commands are preceded by a prompt symbol (`$`) when the output of the command also is of importance.
+In other command listings, commands are preceded by a prompt symbol (`$`) when the output of the command also is of importance.

 <!-- markdownlint-disable MD040 -->
 ```